 You can get an even more in-depth look at amplifier specs in this article.

-The size of the speaker enclosure (also called a cabinet) itself can have its own effect on sound quality.
+The size of the speaker enclosure (also called a cabinet) itself can have its own effect on sound quality, which we discussed already in our other guide.
 This doesn't mean that bigger size automatically means better audio.
 Bigger speakers can have different drivers, components and high-quality materials.
 It’s also possible to create a big speaker with cheap components and poor sound quality.

 When engineering a speaker, companies need to take thousands of factors into consideration.
 Mounting the drivers and other speaker components inside of a cabinet can automatically create its own set of problems.
 It’s the engineer’s job to make sure that the speaker components work in tandem with the cabinet that contains them to create the best possible speaker.